zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/The-Solidity-Programming-Language.rst

 -------------

 No language would be complete without a Hello World program.
-Operating within the Ethereum environment, Solidity has no obvious way of "outputting" a string.
+Operating within the Expanse environment, Solidity has no obvious way of "outputting" a string.
 The closest we can do is to use a log event to place a string into the blockchain: